 Finally the law was relaxed and brewers began making beer with as much as 50 percent wheat (with the remaining half being barley).
 The Schneider family was one of the first wheat beer brewers in Bavaria when they began in 1872 and today the Schneider Weisse Brewery still makes one of the finest examples.

 Since then, a number of wheat beers have become traditional German beer styles.
 The most well known style today is undoubtedly hefeweizen.
 The word "hefe" is German for "yeast," because these unfiltered beers have yeast swirling around each glass or bottle making them appear cloudy.
 You could filter out the yeast (and some of the remaining wheat, too) but you'd lose a lot of the beer's signature flavor.
-In fact, a filtered wheat beer that is not cloudy is called a
+In fact, a filtered wheat beer that is not cloudy is called a "kristallweizen," but it's not nearly as popular as its murky cousin.

 But the special yeast does something else that's very important.
 The yeasts used to make wheat beers are nearly wild and impart a signature aroma of bananas and cloves.
 You can make wheat beer with more common yeasts, but you won't be able to get the flavors of a true Bavarian-style hefeweizen.